 It may seem that flies live all summer long, pestering humans in their homes, on their patios and during a lovely picnic lunch.
-But these insects have a shorter lifespan than you may think.
-Flies are any small, winged insects in the order Diptera that has over 120,000 species.
-The most common fly is the housefly, representing 90% of the fly encounters in human’s homes.
+But how long do flies live?
+These insects have a shorter lifespan than you may think.
+Flies are any small, winged insects in the order Diptera which has over 120,000 species.
+The most common fly is the housefly, representing 90% of the fly encounters in human homes.
 Other flies you may be familiar with are the horse fly, fruit fly, and tsetse fly.
 Two other flying insects that you may not have known are also in the Diptera order are the gnat and mosquito.
+Given the wide variety of flies out there, the question is worth exploring–how long do flies live?
 Let’s take a look at these flies to learn all about their lifespans.

 Housefly: Lifespan 28-30 days

-Houseflies are the most common type of fly and can be recognized by their two wings, six legs, big reddish-brown eyes and stripes on its thorax.
+Houseflies are the most common type of fly and can be recognized by their two wings, six legs, big reddish-brown eyes, and stripes on their thorax.
 Houseflies are about the size of a fingernail with the females being a bit larger than the males.
 They live in our homes and can be bothersome flying around our heads and trying to land on our food, but they do not bite.
 They can carry diseases by spreading contaminated microorganisms.
-For example if they land on pile of decaying garbage, picking up microorganisms on their feet, and then land on your corn on the cob you could potentially be exposed to the same thing and if in large quantities could make you sick.
-The lifecycle of flies is similar in most of the species.
+For example, if they land on a pile of decaying garbage, picking up microorganisms on their feet, and then land on your corn on the cob you could potentially be exposed to the same thing, and if in large quantities could make you sick.
+The lifecycle of flies is similar in most of species.
 They go through 4 cycles as follows:

 - Egg Stage: Females lay around 100 eggs at a time and they hatch in 12-24 hours

 - Larvae (maggot) Stage: Maggots are small, white, and worm-like.
 During this feeding stage, the larvae will grow to ¾ inches or more.
 This stage can take 4-7 days.